-.
+Schematic illustrating Dose Range Checking Alert and options for manually overriding the notification

+Assessment

+An evaluation of the impacts of the DRC software was undertaken using mixed quantitative and qualitative methods.
+The evaluation identified that the use of paediatric DRC software did not prevent or significantly reduce the incidence of over-dosing errors, but it may have reduced the severity of harm associated with over-dosing errors in the hospital.
+Prescribers reported that the DRC software was acceptable and provided useful insights into modifiable factors that may have limited the effectiveness of the intervention including concerns about the clarity of the over-dosing alerts and issues with ensuring that prescriptions were only completed once children’s weights had been entered into the hospital’s electronic patient record.

-Defining development and assessment objectives
+Defining development, implementation and assessment objectives

 HITs should be developed with the aim of improving the quality of health systems; however, these objectives can be difficult to achieve if new technologies are not designed in collaboration with the groups who understand the health contexts in which they will be implemented.
 This is because the impacts of HITs are influenced by a wide range of human, social and organisational factors, and these can all have significant impacts beyond the “on-paper” functionality of new technologies4.
 Furthermore, these wider contextual issues can also be key to identifying the most relevant development objectives (or value propositions) that are required in order to establish whether HIT implementations have achieved their aims.

 HIT development and implementation frameworks can be a useful resource for enabling these factors to be systematically addressed; furthermore, they can provide guidance on the relevant regulatory standards for HIT developers and implementers.
-Table 1 highlights how these frameworks can be used during the development or configuration of HITs in order to improve the likelihood of those technologies improving quality outcomes.
+Table 1 highlights how these frameworks can be used during the development, implementation, or configuration of HITs and applies these to the Dose Range Checking case study (Figure 1).